Toramana II: Toramana II of Kashmir

 A more sophisticated type of coinage from Kashmir is also known that bears the name "Toramana", and is often called "Toramana II" in numismatic studies.
 It is dated to the end the 6th-7th century CE.
-This coin type belongs to another ruler, Toramana of Kashmir, a probable descendent of the Alchon Huns in Kashmir, and may bear a relation with the "Toramana" of the Gonanda dynasty (II) mentioned in Kalhana's Rajatarangini.
+This coin type belongs to another ruler, Toramana of Kashmir, a probable descendant of the Alchon Huns in Kashmir, and may bear a relation with the "Toramana" of the Gonanda dynasty (II) mentioned in Kalhana's Rajatarangini.